Leif-Rydenfalk/cell/docs/Thoughts.md

-Cell should never send binaries to other cells.
+Cell should rarely send raw binaries to other cells.
 Cell must send a link to an external verified source like github and pull it and build locally and then verify the hash with a hash given by the cell network - the one all cells of this type has - the type identifier for a specific cell.